top of page

 What is Bipolar Disorder?

 Bipolar Disorder is a diagnosis that relates to individuals who have stormy moods.
 The condition is characterized by a spectrum of severity, from individuals with mood swings on one end, to classic manic depression on the other.
-Patients on the less severe end of the spectrum are quite common.
-Many people with bipolar disorder often initially come to their doctors complaining of feeling depressed and hence are often repeatedly treated with antidepressants which often do not work very well.
+The majority of patients are on the less severe end of the spectrum.

 The exact cause of bipolar disorder isn’t known but a combination of genetics, environment, and altered brain structure and chemistry may play a role.
-Manic episodes may include symptoms such as high energy, reduced need for sleep, and loss of touch with reality.
-Depressive episodes include symptoms such as low energy, low motivation, and loss of interest in daily activities.
-Mood episodes can last days to months at a time and may also be associated with suicidal thoughts.
+Manic episodes may include symptoms such as high energy, and reduced need for sleep.
+Severe episodes that are less common can involve a loss of touch with reality.

 Treatment Options